Equipment

 Overdraw.
 When you make ranged attacks with this weapon, you can use Strength modifier instead of Dexterity, for the damage rolls.

 Piercing.
-You can re-roll one d20 of the first attack made with advantage each turn.
+You can re-roll one d20 whenever you make an attack with advantage.

 Range.
 A weapon that can be used to make a ranged attack has a range shown in parentheses after the ammunition or thrown property.
 The range lists two numbers.
 The first is the weapon’s normal range in feet, and the second indicates the weapon’s long range.
 When attacking a target beyond normal range, you have disadvantage on the attack roll.
 You can’t attack a target beyond the weapon’s long range.